-Kristin handles all aspects of litigation, from pretrial motions through trial and post-trial appeals.
-She represents and counsels clients with respect to privacy and data security laws and related requirements, Kristin has represented companies faced with class actions and government investigations, and has advised hundreds of companies in connection with data breaches and privacy and cybersecurity compliance issues such as privacy policies, information security policies, incident response plans, and protocols for data collection, storage, and transfer.
-Her experience includes the California Consumer Privacy Act (CCPA), General Data Protection Regulation (GDPR), state data security laws, the Fair Credit Reporting Act (FCRA), the Fair and Accurate Credit Transactions Act (FACTA), US federal and state Controlling the Assault of Non-Solicited Pornography and Marketing Act (CAN-SPAM Act) laws, the Telephone Consumer Protection Act (TCPA), Federal Trade Commission (FTC) rules, the Securities and Exchange Commission privacy regulations (Reg.
+With respect to privacy and data security laws and related requirements, Kristin has represented companies faced with class actions and government investigations, and has advised hundreds of companies in connection with data breaches and privacy and cybersecurity compliance issues such as privacy policies, information security policies, incident response plans, and protocols for data collection, storage, and transfer.
+Her experience includes the California Consumer Privacy Act (CCPA), General Data Protection Regulation (GDPR), state data security laws, the Fair Credit Reporting Act (FCRA), the Fair and Accurate Credit Transactions Act (FACTA), US federal and state CAN-SPAM laws, the Telephone Consumer Protection Act (TCPA), Federal Trade Commission (FTC) rules, the Securities and Exchange Commission privacy regulations (Reg.
 S-P), the Children’s Online Privacy Protection Act (COPPA), and the Family Educational Rights and Privacy Act (FERPA).

 She is a member of the firm’s retail and privacy and cybersecurity practices as well as its class action working group.
 Kristin routinely writes articles on developments in the law on consumer and data privacy matters

 In her pro bono practice, Kristin represents children in dependency proceedings through the Support Center for Child Advocates.